"Eraser button"?Focused ideas can help big tech reins - ExBulletin

 “Eraser button”?Focused ideas can help big tech reins

-Would you like to dissolve Washington (AP) Big Tech?
-How about shrinking tech companies to protect them from liability if the content they push to their users is harmful?
+Would you like to dissolve Big Tech?
+How about reducing the shield of tech companies’ liability if the content they push to their users is harmful?
 Or create a new regulatory agency to closely monitor the industry?

-Those ideas received official attention in the United States, Europe, the United Kingdom and Australia as the controversy wrapped up Facebook, which renamed itself Metagoogle, Amazon and other giants on Thursday.
+These ideas got official attention in the US, Europe, UK and Australia as the controversy wrapped up Facebook-renamed itself Meta on Thursday-Google, Amazon and other giants.
 Former Facebook product manager Frances Haugen’s exposure to deep-seated issues is fueling legislative and regulatory efforts, backed by a pile of internal documents.

 However, while regulators are still considering key moves such as the dissolution of some companies and restrictions on acquisitions, the most realistic changes may be more specific and less ambitious.
 There are also things that actually appear in social feeds.

 Personal data is paramount to online users of all ages.
-At the heart of the profitable business model of social platforms is to collect data from users and use it to sell personalized ads aimed at identifying specific consumer groups. ..
+This is at the heart of the profitable business model of social platforms.
+We collect data from users and use it to sell personalized ads aimed at identifying specific consumer groups.
 Data is an economic lifeline for social network giants like Facebook, worth $ 1 trillion.
 Well, meta.
 Advertising revenue drove almost all revenue, reaching about $ 86 billion last year.

 This means that legislation on personal data collected from young people could hurt the bottom line of social media companies.
 On Tuesday, YouTube, TikTok, and Snapchat executives provided, in principle, approval at a parliamentary hearing on child safety, but did not promise to uphold the already proposed law.
 Instead, they provided a typical Washington lobbyist statement, saying they were looking forward to working with Congress on this issue.
 Translation: They want to influence the proposal.